build-on-aws/content/tutorials/navigating-amazon-eks/eks-cluster-batch-processing/index.md

    logRetentionInDays: 30
 ```

-## **Step 2: Create the cluster**
+## **Step 2: Create the Cluster**

 Now, we're ready to create our Amazon EKS cluster.
 This process takes several minutes to complete.
 If you'd like to monitor the status, see the [AWS CloudFormation](https://console.aws.amazon.com/cloudformation) console.

-1. Create the EKS cluster by running the following command.
+1. Create the EKS cluster by running the following command:

 ```
 eksctl create cluster -f cluster-config.yaml
 ```

-**Note**: if you receive an “Error: checking AWS STS access” in the response, be sure to check that you’re using the right[user identity](https://quip-amazon.com/aeTGA01eqKm2/Developer-Foundations-Quickstart-EKS-docs#temp:C:VfJ11091e508f5441ddb9a94e800) for the current shell session.
+**Note**: if you receive an “Error: checking AWS STS access” in the response, be sure to check that you’re using the right user identity for the current shell session.
 Depending on how you configured the AWS CLI, you may also need to specify a named profile (for example, `--profile clusteradmin`).

 Upon completion, you should see the following response output: